erwanm/adapt-vmwe18/README.md

 * Our paper will be published in August, coming soon.

+## Description

+*(This short description assumes that the reader is familiar with the task; if not, please see link above)*

+This system attempts to exploit the dependency tree structure of the sentences in order to identify MWEs.
+This is achieved by training a tree-structured CRF model which takes into account conditional dependencies between the nodes of the tree (node-parent and possibly node-next sibling).
+The system is also trained to predict MWE categories.
+The tree-structured CRF software used is [XCRF](http://treecrf.gforge.inria.fr/).

 ## Requirements

 * [libxml2](http://www.xmlsoft.org/) must be installed to compile the *dep-tree* system, including the source libraries (header files)